tjangoW/computerSitTimer/README.md

 ```

 ## Known Issues
-- no PySide2 for Python3.10 in Windows and Mac
+- no PySide2 for Python3.10 in Windows and Mac (as of v0.1.3)

 ## Resources: